Eldemerdash2/deploying-mongodb-and-mongo-express-in-Kubernetes/Project Overview.md

 ## ⚙️ Components

 ### 1. MongoDB Deployment
-- Creates a MongoDB Pod running the official `mongo` image.
+- Creates a MongoDB Pod running the latest official `mongo` image.
 - Exposes **port 27017**.
 - Credentials (username/password) are not hardcoded but **referenced from a Kubernetes Secret**.